-For nearly a decade, Hamlin has been U.S.’s top luger, becoming four years ago in Sochi the first American to win an Olympic medal in the sport.
+For nearly a decade, Hamlin, 31, has been the United States’ top luger, becoming four years ago in Sochi the first American to win an Olympic medal in the sport.
 But several months ago, she decided on retirement, and her family members Tuesday said they were just as excited for everything that would come after luging: her wedding, some time to relax.

 “Next thing you know I’m canceling my flight home,” Hodge said.
 “And it’s been long-distance ever since.”

 After finishing her final Olympic race, Hamlin said she was disappointed but still fulfilled.
 She’d anticipated that she might feel nostalgic or emotional this week.
 But she hadn’t.
 It was probably a sign that retirement was the right move, she said.
 “I think I’m ready for it,” she said.

 As she walks away, she leaves the sport much as she found it: with Germans at the top.
 Of the past 30 Olympic medals given out to women’s singles lugers, Germans have won 22.
 Austrians have won another five.
 Hamlin is one of just three lugers from beyond those two countries since 1984 to stand on an Olympic podium.